mlscunizik/Build-Bootcamp/Week_1/0_week1.md

 ## How to Submit :paperclip:

-Go to the [Github Classroom](https://classroom.github.com/a/QNqx1v7q) for Week 1 and submit your assignment.
+Go to the [assessment](https://docs.google.com/forms/d/e/1FAIpQLSd0XE-ICAwX7_2byU7JvIMlvaWfzdCcp2fHCu_D_P8Ai-xdvg/viewform?usp=sf_link) for Week 1 and submit your assignment.

 ## Module Completion ✅